Debt Snowball vs. Debt Avalanche: Which Method Works Best?

 How to Get Started Repaying Your Debt

 So, now that you understand the difference between these two popular methods, how do you decide which is right for you?
-Many people have strong opinions about which strategy is the right choice, which can make it hard to choose.
+Many people have strong opinions about which strategy is the right choice, which can make it difficult to choose.

 But the truth is, it doesn’t really matter which you choose as long as you have a plan for repaying your debt.
 So, here are four tips for how you can get started repaying your debt.